Skip to content

 ]

-Execute curl -v localhost/test.json to test whether the file can be obtained via HTTP GET, and the output is roughly
+Execute curl -v localhost/test.json to test if the file can be retrieved via HTTP GET.
+The output should look like this:

 ...